Sn1cke/dokumenthantering/README.md

 # Next.js Document Management System

 I've created a document management system using Next.js.
 Additionally I've used TainwindCSS and DaisyUI to design the website.
-It allows the users to create, edit, and delete text documents, as well as see edit the formatting of the documents in real time using the WYSIWYG-editor Quilljs-React.
+It allows the users to create,read, edit, and delete text documents, as well as see edit the formatting of the documents in real time using the WYSIWYG-editor Quilljs-React.

 ## Prerequisites